wp-plugins/responsive-menu/readme.txt

 = Why have all my options disappeared when upgrading to 1.6 =

-When upgrading to 1.6, you will need to de-active and then re-active the plugin again to get your options to re-appear.
-Don't worry none of your settings will be lost.
-This will not happen in future releases.
+When upgrading to 1.6, you will need to de-activate and then re-activate the plugin again to get your options to re-appear.
+Don't worry none of your settings will be lost and will not happen in future releases.

 == Screenshots ==